JonLiu024/Conservatory-Donation-Management-App/README.md

 ## Fund Tracking App for Wildlife Preservation Facilities
 ## Project Proposal:

 In this personal project, I want to design an application that can be used to track funding for a newly established wildlife preservation facility.
-This app will allow the conservationists to raise and track funding from the public for the expenses of animal sheltering at the facility.
-The app will allow donors to make and record their amount of donations for their chosen wildlife *(animal)*
+This app will allow the conservationists to raise and track funding from the public for the expenses of wildlife sheltering at the facility.
+The app will allow donors to make and record their amount of donations for their chosen wildlife *(wildlife)*

 The app is designed to be used by two types of users: